-Athlete safety should always be the top priority of coaches, parents, and players.
+Athlete safety should always be the top priority for coaches, parents, and players.
 This means that no matter the what’s being played, sports first aid and injury prevention should be an essential part of things.

-Sports injuries can happen at any level of competition – from youth recreational leagues to professional teams.
-While some have access to athletic trainers and full-time medical staff, others do not.
+Sports injuries can happen at any level of competition – from school sport and social clubs through to professional teams.
+While some people have access to professional athletics trainers and full-time medical staff, most do not.

 In situations where there is limited access to medical resources, the responsibility for the health and safety of athletes often falls on parents and coaches.